AnserBeg/soft-sme1/soft-sme-backend/SETTINGS_SYSTEM_GUIDE.md

 - **Force Logout**: Ability to terminate sessions
 - **Audit Logging**: Track session activity

-This comprehensive guide covers all aspects of the SOFT SME Settings system, from basic business profile management to advanced QBO integration and security considerations.
+This comprehensive guide covers all aspects of the NEURATASK Settings system, from basic business profile management to advanced QBO integration and security considerations.
 The system is designed to provide flexible configuration while maintaining data integrity and security.